Call for Proposals¶

 - Slack hivemind – You can also hit up the hivemind directly on the Write the Docs Slack, any time of day!
 (If you’re not registered yet, you can at http://slack.writethedocs.org/.)

 Presentations will be scheduled in 30-minute blocks.
 We won’t be doing Q&A after the talks, but we ask that speakers be available at the front of the stage for a few minutes of the break after their talk to answer questions.

 If you are selected to speak at Write the Docs, we will waive your attendance fee.
 We regret that we are not able to cover the cost of travel or lodging for all speakers at this time.
 By not covering travel costs for our speakers, we are able to keep ticket prices low and to make the conference accessible to the largest number of participants possible.

 If your proposal is accepted but you are unable to attend due to travel costs, please let us know and we will do our best to help make it happen.

-You’ll hear from us with our proposal decisions by the end of January 2018.
+You’ll hear from us with our proposal decisions by the end of end of January.

 If you have any questions, please email us at firstname.lastname@example.org and let us know.